1f0rg0r/1f0rg0r/README.md

 > _And if I pass out, wake me up
-I may be drunk, but I'm not drunk enough
-And everything keeps fucking up_
+I may be drunk, but I'm not drunk enough and everything keeps fucking up_